whaakman/azure-docs.nl-nl/articles/machine-learning/data-science-virtual-machine/dsvm-secure-access-keys.md

 az keyvault set-policy --object-id <Principal ID of the DSVM from previous step> --name <Key Vault Name> -g <Resource Group of Key Vault>  --secret-permissions get set
 ```

-## <a name="access-a-secret-in-the-key-vault-from-the-dsvm"></a>Toegang tot een geheim in de sleutelkluis van de DSVM
+## <a name="access-a-secret-in-the-key-vault-from-the-dsvm"></a>Toegang tot een geheim in de key vault vanuit de DSVM

 ```
 # Get the access token for the VM.